OData/RESTier/README.md

 ## Contributors

-Special thanks to everyone involved in making RESTier the best API development platform for .NET.
+Special thanks to everyone involved in making Restier the best API development platform for .NET.
 The following people have made various contributions to the codebase:

 | Microsoft     | External         |